akshayKhot/akshayKhot.github.io/_posts/2021-7-6-setters-and-getters-in-ruby.md

 tags: Ruby
 ---

 Each class needs a two methods for its properties, one to get the value and another to set the value.
 Different programming languages have different mechanisms that let you accomplish this.
-For example, Java has setters and getters, and C# has auto-implemented properties.
+For example, Java has set and get methods, and C# has auto-implemented properties.
 Let's see how you can do this in Ruby.

 Let's say you have a class named `Company` with two properties for its `name` and `founder`.
 You can create the class as follows.